slipperydream/MeteorHammer/README.md

 - add focused shot for player with holding down the button

 - Add UI indication of scoring chain: either timer or "x Multiplier" UI element?

+- look into sound pools for sound effects
+- look into object pools for spawning enemies and bullets

+- Possibly replace player weaposn with firing modes that can be unlocked throughout play
+ - options Stack, Spread, Tailfan,

+ - possibly add drones that fly around the player that do damage:
+    - firing modes: spread, tail, front, ring, rolling (always forward firing, but rotate around player)